Bison eating grass in American Landscape. Yellowstone National Park.

 Lake McDonald in Glacier National Park

-As we explored the park’s trails and roads, we became immersed in a diverse ecosystem brimming with life.
-We were told to be on the lookout for majestic grizzly bears, agile mountain goats, playful otters, elusive wolves and the majestic bald eagle.
+As we explored the Park’s trails and roads, we became immersed in a diverse ecosystem brimming with life.
+We were told to be on the lookout for majestic grizzly bears, agile mountain goats, playful otters, elusive wolves, and the majestic bald eagle.

 Whitefish, Montana